 “The inhabitants of the land of Tema brought water to him that was thirsty; they met with their bread him that fled”5.
 That does not describe Jesus or anyone before him.

 Jesus drove the money changers out of the Temple.
-But read Malachi 3:5:
+But read Malachi 3:5 where it says:

 “I will be a swift witness against the sorcerers, and against the adulterers, and against false swearers, and against those that oppress the hireling in wages, the widow, and the fatherless, and that turn aside a sojourner”

 These are all very explicit in those terms with Shiloh, the Messenger of the Covenant, who came.